populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 A pipeline is generally designed to perform a series of tasks on a single data, or on a set of data going together (an anatomical MRI image and a series of fMRI data for instance).
 To process databases we need to iterate pipelines on many input data.
 For this we use "iterations" which virtually duplicate the given pipeline as many times as there are data to process.
 Populse is able to process such iterations in parallel as long as they are independent.
 This is done by transforming a pipeline (or a process) into an iterative pipeline, using an iteration node.

-The pipeline manager simplifies this operation using the "Iterate pipeline" button and :ref:`iteration-table-loabel`.
+The pipeline manager simplifies this operation using the "Iterate pipeline" button and :ref:`iteration-table-label`.

 There are two ways to iterate a pipeline (or a process): one is by cerating a regular iterative pipeline (with "direct" inputs), the other is using input filters linked to the database.